 WE are putting questions on the big issues to candidates running in the Port Macquarie-Hastings council election.

-These are based on issues our readers have voted as being of most importance to our community.
+These questions are based on issues our readers have voted as being of most importance to our community.

 Here are their responses in the order groups/candidates appear on the ballot paper: